List of Super NES enhancement chips: Rockwell RC2324DPL

+RTC-4513

+RTC-4513 is a real-time clock chip made by Epson used in one game, Tengai Makyou Zero.

 S-DD1

 The S-DD1 chip is an ASIC decompressor made by Nintendo for use in some Super Nintendo Entertainment System Game Paks.
-Designed to handle data compressed by the ABS Lossless Entropy Algorithm, a form of arithmetic coding developed by Ricoh, its use is necessary in games where massive amounts of sprite data are compressed with a total design limit of 32-megabits.
+Designed to handle data compressed by the ABS Lossless Entropy Algorithm, a form of run-length encoding developed by Ricoh, its use is necessary in games where massive amounts of sprite data are compressed with a total design limit of 32-megabits.
 This data is decompressed dynamically by the S-DD1 and given directly to the picture processing unit.

 The S-DD1 mediates between the Super NES's Ricoh 5A22 CPU and the game's ROM via two buses.
 However, the controlling 5A22 processor may still request normal, uncompressed data from the game's ROM even if the S-DD1 is already busy with a decompression operation.
 This form of parallelism allows sprite data to be decompressed while other types of data are quickly passed to the main CPU.

 Star Ocean and Street Fighter Alpha 2 are the only games that use this chip.
 Emulation of the S-DD1 was initially difficult, requiring "graphics packs" to be provided for the affected games, until the compression algorithm was identified.